juxt/astro-website/src/pages/blog/point-of-consultancies.md

 are brought in to hit the ground running.

-Once the boat has been put safely out to sail, with the choice of technologies bedded in, then honourable consultancies can help the client to grow their own long-term team, paving the way for the best of all worlds.
+Once the boat has been put safely out to sail, with the choice of technologies bedded in, then honorable consultancies can help the client to grow their own long-term team, paving the way for the best of all worlds.